kocherlab/naps/docs/index.rst

 Acknowledgements
 ---------------------

-Much of the structure README and the documentation is borrowed from the `SLEAP repository <https://github.com/talmolab/sleap>`_ .
+Much of the structure and content of the README and the documentation is borrowed from the `SLEAP repository <https://github.com/talmolab/sleap>`_ .